Jahill17/Pewlett-Hackard-Analysis/README.md

 - 3,603 technique leaders are eligibile to retire
 - 1,090 assistant engineers are eligibile to retire
 - In total, there are approximately 72k roles that should be backfilled soon due to the number of eligible employees who could retire.
 - In total, there are over 1,500 individuals elgibility for mentorship.
-It appears the company could push to improve those numbers to deal with future retirements.
+It appears the company could push to improve those numbers and begin mentoring others as soon as possible to deal with future retirements.

 ![This is an image](https://github.com/Jahill17/Pewlett-Hackard-Analysis/blob/main/Queries/Eligible_Retirees.png)